garutilorenzo/laravel-docker/README.md

 #### How to use this repository

 There are 3 branch.
-Each branch contains a different version of php-fpm.
+Each branch contains a different base image.
-Switch to the branch with the correct php version upon your needs.
+On each branch then you can find a "build matrix" in build.sh Switch to the branch with the base image you prefer and build the images, or download images directly from https://hub.docker.com/

+The branches are:

+* master: official php images
+* alpine: official php alpine images
+* ubuntu: ubuntu official images + php

+on each branch you can find a build.sh.
+This file builds:

+* on the master branch:
+  * php80: Laravel docker image with official PHP 8.0 and MySQL PDO
+  * php80-pgsql: Laravel docker image with official PHP 8.0 and PgSQL PDO
+  * php74: Laravel docker image with official PHP 7.4 and MySQL PDO
+  * php74-pgsql: Laravel docker image with official PHP 7.4 and PgSQL PDO
+  * php73: Laravel docker image with official PHP 7.3 and MySQL PDO
+  * php73-pgsql: Laravel docker image with official PHP 7.3 and PgSQL PDO
+* on the alpine branch:
+  * php80: Laravel docker image with official PHP 8.0 Alpine and MySQL PDO
+  * php80-pgsql: Laravel docker image with official PHP Alpine 8.0 and PgSQL PDO
+* on the ubuntu branch:
+  * php80: Laravel docker image with official Ubuntu image + PHP 8.0 and MySQL PDO
+  * php80-pgsql: Laravel docker image with official Ubuntu image + PHP 8.0 and PgSQL PDO

-Ther are 2 differente docker-compose.yal:
+There are 2 differente docker-compose.yml:

 * docker-compose.yml-dev: Test environment
 * docker-compose.yml-prod: Production environment